All Episodes

 Time Text

-Saturday, September 24th, about 5.15.
+Hello Saturday, September 24th, about 5.15.

-Rather pleasant day, really, temperature-wise.
+Rather pleasant day really temperature-wise.

-Uh our data sets don't have any immediacy data piling up that would seem to indicate that we actually have a presidential debate.
+Our data sets don't have any immediacy data piling up that would seem to indicate that we actually have a presidential debate.

-So if I had to choose now as of Saturday afternoon, I would say that for whatever reason uh ending up being cited, the debates will not happen on Monday afternoon, and there will be financial repercussions in uh the markets globally Tuesday morning.
+So if I had to choose now as of Saturday afternoon, I would say that for whatever reason ending up being cited, the debates will not happen on Monday afternoon.

 We're actually tracking within the data issues around the bonds and interest rates from last week.

-It appears we're going to have another bigger flush of uh interest rate bonds uh prices versus yield uh related information coming Tuesday morning.
+However, from the data sets that are now being processed, that are just being put in the model space today, it appears we're going to have another bigger flush of interest rate bonds prices versus yield related information coming Tuesday morning.

-That is to say, uh yields are showing as rising and independent of whatever the central banks may decide to do.
+That is to say, yields are showing as rising and independent of whatever the central banks may decide to do.

-And the central banks, the data that we have around them, are showing that they're not very uh friendly to this interest rate rise.
+And the central banks, the data that we have around them, are showing that they're not very friendly to this interest rate rise.

-I mean it may start and end rather abruptly, uh, but it just isn't gonna happen, and the markets are going to react in a very strong way Tuesday morning.
+I mean, it may start and end rather abruptly, but it just isn't going to happen.

-And it's gonna affect interest rates.
+And it's going to affect interest rates.

-That's the curious part to me because I don't understand how these uh bond vigilante guys uh work, uh, but uh it does appear that there is something that's outside of the central bank control that's going to be impacting interest rates.
+But it does appear that there's something that's outside of the central bank control that's going to be impacting interest rates.

 Export Selection